GATESIDE HOSPITAL, GREENOCK AND INVERCLYDE ROYAL HOSPITAL

 Wendy D Langmuir (later Mole - 1976), from Edinburgh Western General Hospital, was appointed as Senior Biochemist in 1970.
 She moved to the Isle of Wight in 1980.

 Frances Hall, from Glasgow Royal Hospital for Sick Children, was appointed as Senior Biochemist in 1976 and as Principal Biochemist in 1990.
+She retired from the Royal Alexandra Infirmary in 2012.

 Alan E Crookes retired in 1993 and John Series, who had been a Registrar in Sheffield & Doncaster, Senior Registrar at Glasgow Royal Infirmary and Consultant in Bath (from 1990) was appointed as Consultant in 1993.
+He retired in 2013 or 2014.

 In 1959, Ronald GS Leask worked as a resident in Thornhill Maternity Hospital (a building from the late 1930s).
 He found a small laboratory with some chemical apparatus in the basement but it was not in use at that time. (ref: 146)